stefanoverna/graphql8/guides/operation_store/overview.md

 ### What are Persisted Queries?

-_Persisted queries_ are GraphQL queries (`query`, `mutation`, or `subscription`) that are saved on the server and invoked by clients by _reference_.
-In this arrangement, clients don't send GraphQL queries over the network.
+_Persisted queries_ are GraphQL8 queries (`query`, `mutation`, or `subscription`) that are saved on the server and invoked by clients by _reference_.
+In this arrangement, clients don't send GraphQL8 queries over the network.
 Instead, clients send:

 - __Client name__, to identify the client who is making the request
 - __Query alias__, to specify which stored operation to run
 - __Query variables__, to provide values for the stored operation

-Then, the server uses the identifier to fetch the full GraphQL document from the database.
+Then, the server uses the identifier to fetch the full GraphQL8 document from the database.

 Without persisted queries, clients send the whole document: